ffMathy/gulp-typescript-cs-poco/README.md

 ### prefixWithI

+Deafults to false.
 If set to true, all interfaces (but not enums) will be prefixed with I.  The conversion will now look like this:

 ```C#
 public class MyPoco